 MEETINGS OF THE BOARD

-Four meetings of the Board of Directors were held during the year the details of which are givenin the Corporate Governance Report forming part of this Annual Report.
+Five (5) meetings of the Board of Directors Three(3) meetings of Nomination andRemuneration Committee Four (4) meetings of Stakeholders Relationship Committee and Five(5) meetings of Audit Committee were held during the year the details of which are givenin the Corporate Governance Report forming part of this Annual Report.

 SECRETARIAL AUDITOR AND THEIR REPORT

 The Board had appointed M/s Pinchaa & Co.
 Company Secretaries having registrationnumber P2016RJ051800 to conduct Secretarial Audit under the provisions of Section 204 ofthe Companies Act 2013 for the financial year 2017-18.
 The Secretarial Audit Report forthe financial year ended 31st March 2018 is annexed and marked as Annexure 4 to this Report.
 The Secretarial Audit Report does not contain any qualificationreservation or adverse remark.

 In accordance with Section 134(3)(a) of the Companies Act 2013 an extract of theannual return in the prescribed format is appended as Annexure 5 to this report.

 CORPORATE SOCIAL RESPONSIBILITY (CSR)